Nordic Seas

+Geology

 The Nordic Seas include the Greenland Sea, the Norwegian Sea, and the Iceland Sea.
 The Greenland and the Norwegian Sea are separately distinguished by Mohn's Ridge.
 The Greenland and Iceland Sea are separated by the Jan Mayen fracture zone, and the Norwegian and Iceland Seas have the Aegir Ridge between them.
 The Nordic Seas have varying and diverse features as a result of each sea having separate water mass structures and circulation patterns.
 The Greenland Sea produces dense waters because of its high salinity and cooler temperatures from winter cooling.
 Higher salinity is present as a result of the Greenland Sea's close proximity to the salinity inflow that occurs from the Atlantic Ocean.
 Another dense water source comes from the Arctic waters that also flow into the Greenland Sea.
 These water source mixtures are important because they play a role in the overflows that occur in the North Atlantic.
 The water that overflows from the Greenland ridge becomes the North Atlantic Deep Water dense water, even though this body of water does not make up the deep waters of the Nordic Sea.